What is the Employee Experience?

 • Perks and parties are enough for a great employee experience.

-• Brand ourselves differently, and well attract better people.
+• Branding ourselves differently will attract better people.

 • We just need to treat our employees like we treat our customers.

-While EX might include perks and parties, branding, engagement, and treating employees better, it won’t be enough.
-Making promises you can’t, or won’t keep to your employees only fixes the problem in the short-term.
+While EX can include perks and parties, branding, engagement, and treating employees better, it won’t be enough.
+Making promises you can’t, or won’t, keep only covers up the problem in the short term.

 • A commitment to delivering on your employees’ success.

-• Creating a brand image that is competitive for the right people and can deliver on the promise
+• Creating a brand image that’s competitive for the right people and can deliver on your promises.

 • Empowering your employees to make decisions on how to treat your customers.

-For you as an employer, recruitment, onboarding, and training expenses for new hires are necessary but costly.
+Recruitment, onboarding, and training expenses for new hires are costly, but necessary.
 When employees leave, you’ve lost an investment.
 Employee turnover also impacts morale and productivity.

 A Career Plan